AlexanderKihm/python-assignment/README.md

 # python-assignment by Alexander Kihm for the Data Steward course @U Vienna 2024/25
 # By running "calculate_pi_MC.py", a graphical output will be generated illustrating the stochastic computation of pi for various sample sizes.
-This procedure is also known as Monte Carlo simulation.
-# Sample sizes can easily be adjusted in the .txt-file as integer variables (one per line).
+This procedure is also known as Monte Carlo simulation.Sample sizes can easily be adjusted in the .txt-file as integer variables (one per line).
 If no .txt-file is provided or it is faulty, default sample sizes will be used instead.